ShadowTheHedgehogHacking/ShadowRando/README.md

 ### Randomization Features
 * Level Order / Story Route Randomization with no deadlocking.
 You may warp back, but there is always a way forward!
 Keep trying!
 A detailed breakdown of Route Options is below.
+* Level Exclusion Option - Exclude levels and bosses you don't want to play.
+* Expert Mode Randomization - Builds a random order of Expert Mode based on all levels not excluded, including bosses.
 * Layout Randomization - 64 MB / Dolphin ONLY - This has configurations to randomize enemies, weapons, and partners.
 Only compatible with Dolphin due to the extra RAM usage from object usage in stage where they are not normally present.
 * Subtitles Randomization - This randomizes the in-game subtitles / audio hints.
-Has configurations.
+Has configurations, including a generator option.
 * Music Randomization - This randomizes the in-game music, split up by category.
 Also supports including Custom Music in the randomization.
+* Model Randomization - See further below in the README (Custom Models) for details.
+Requires pre-created packs.

 ### How to use / play
-ShadowRando **requires** an Extracted Shadow the Hedgehog USA game.
+ShadowRando **requires** an Extracted Shadow the Hedgehog NTSC-U game.
 Instructions on how to extract the game are below if you are not familiar with extracting games using Dolphin.

 1. Download the newest release from [the "releases" page](https://github.com/ShadowTheHedgehogHacking/ShadowRando/releases)
 2. When launching the program, you will be prompted to choose your Extracted Shadow the Hedgehog folder.
 Choose the folder that contains both the `sys` and `files` folder.